Selling Eggs? Here's What You Need to Know

 To Wash or Not to Wash?

 Some farmers opt to wash dirty eggs and simply pack the clean ones.
 This is an acceptable practice.
-That said, any eggs which are excessively dirty, regardless of where they were collected, are considered heavily contaminated with bacteria and should not be washed and sold.
+That said, any eggs which are excessively dirty, regardless of where they were collected, are considered heavily contaminated with bacteria and should not be washed and used for human consumption.

 Packing Eggs